learn-co-students/balanced-brackets-dc-web-111918/README.md

 A couple small hints to get started: where are some examples where the solution becomes obvious.
 What can you learn from it.
 Ok that's enough.

 Be self-aware about when your process.
-When is your process good, and when it is less sucessful?
+When is your process good, and when it is less successful?
 We are trying to be disciplined about developing good habits as much as anything else.

-### A couple more hints for those who have first struggled

-If you have not yet worked on this problem yet, and by that we mean spending over an hour with it, then it's time to put away the readme and get to work.

-You can come back to this later, but we won't help too much.
-Still you can find a main hint below.

-The main hint is that this is a type of greedy algorithm.
-It's a new type of algorithm that we did not get a chance to explore.
-All a greedy algorithm means, is that even before processing all possible information, you can make begin to make decisions.
-Your goal is to try not to regret making the decision at a later time.

-So, here a way to apply a greedy approach is to try to determine if a sequence is a potential maximum contiguous subarray even before reading through the entire array.
-Another mechanism is to think about when one can immediately dispose of a sequence as being a potential sequence, even before reading through the entire array.

-With that, get to work.